jess/brownwebdesign/app/posts/2014-01-27-000000-ruby-equal-plus-not-equal-plus-equal.markdown

   - id =+ 1
 ```

-If you paid attention to the title or have a sharp, you might have
+If you paid attention to the title or have a sharp eye, you might have
 noticed the slight difference:

 `=+ != +=`